 (f) Any other information requested by the Department.

-(2) Design Loans and Construction Loans.
+(2) Design Loans or Construction Loans.
 The Department will administer loans for activities that result in the design or construction of sewage facilities, nonpoint source control or estuary management projects.
 When approved by the Department, security measures intended to prevent intrusion or damage to such facilities or projects, or interruption of a facility or project's processes are eligible design or construction costs.
-Design loans and construction loans have the following terms and conditions:
+Design loans or construction loans have the following terms and conditions:

 (a) The maximum loan amount must be in accordance with OAR 340-054-0025(6);

-(b) If not implementing a sponsorship option, the interest rate and corresponding loan terms for design and construction loans must be in accordance with OAR 340-054-0065(5)(f), or OAR 340-054-0065(5)(g).
+(b) If not implementing a sponsorship option, the interest rate and corresponding loan terms for design or construction loans must be in accordance with OAR 340-054-0065(5)(f), or OAR 340-054-0065(5)(g).

 (c) The loan repayment period (as defined in the loan agreement) must begin on the outstanding principal and interest balance in accordance with OAR 340-054-0065(9); and